 your friends over Zoom or Skype?
 Can you

 increase your sense of community by helping a neighbour?
 Our plans are changing by the day – you may

 not be able to go to the gig you had been looking forward to for months, but what

 could you do instead?

 Connection is so important during this time – if someone you know is struggling through self-isolation, what can you do to help them?
 Never underestimate the power of a phone call, an email or Skype to help people feel connected.
 If you are feeling isolated, consider reaching out to a friend or loved one.

 Look after your wellbeing – having a healthy routine will have a positive impact on your mental health.
 Stay active, keep your routines as much as you can (Uni’s moving online, but watch your lectures when they are on, try and keep up with your tutorials), eat well, sleep well and reach out if you need to.
 Acknowledge your feelings – focus on things that are in your control.

 Rather than thinking about what we may not able to do at the moment, shift your thinking to what you are now able to do.
 If things you normally do are cancelled and you find yourself with unplanned free time, how are you going to spend it?
 Extra study?
+Clean out your wardrobe?
 Read that book you have been wanting to read for ages?
 Start a new Netflix or podcast series?
 Start a virtual book club?
 What an opportunity!